RachWalm/pawsitivityhaven/README.md

 My Mentor - Juliia Konn has been extremely enthusiastic and provided encouragement and a great deal of support.

-My family - Pat Walmsley and Sarah Walmsley have tested the site on their own devices and given very useful feedback.
+My family - Pat Walmsley for proof reading and very useful feedback.

 My Partner - Ian Harris has been extremely supportive while I have been working on this project.